 Plasma Membrane: Definition, Types, Examples, Diagram, Questions

-The cell membrane is made up of lipids and protein molecules in the form of a double membrane, which is selectively permeable to the substances it encloses and regulates their coming in or going out of the cell.
+The cell membrane is defined as lipids and protein molecules in the form of a double membrane, which is selectively permeable to the substances it encloses and regulates their coming in or going out of the cell.
+In plants, the plasma membrane is surrounded by another cell wall, while in animal cells, only cell membrane exists.
+Plasma membrane is a topic of the chapter Cell: The Unit of Life in biology.

 What is a Plasma Membrane?